datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 1) Single-leader replication, replicated \\( n \\) times
 2) Each leader is a follower of the other leaders

-Multi-leader replication is much harder than single-leader replication and should be avoided when possible.
+Multi-leader replication is much harder than single-leader replication and should be avoided whenever possible.
 The reason for that is **write conflicts** between leaders.
 Now, the benefits are latency (e.g. multiple datacenters), reliability and write throughput.

 The typical use case is a multi-datacenter setup.
 Other use cases include multi-device offline applications or real-time collaborative applications, where each device/user is both a leader and a follower (no strict followers).